 A common eye condition in Lambertville, amblyopia is often called a lazy eye.
 It occurs when an inconsistency in the development of both eyes causes one to be weaker than the other.
-If one eye has stronger focusing ability it may be used more often.
+If one eye has a stronger focusing ability it may be used more often.
 In other cases, misalignment causes one eye to shut down to prevent double vision.

 A cornea with an irregular shape can cause the eye to focus objects on two separate areas of the retina.
 A dome-shaped cornea is necessary to correctly bend light, more rounded.
 Astigmatic corneas resemble a football shape.
 This abnormality causes a distorted view at a distance and near.